hummingbirds.net

 Answers Species Science Community Home

-Ruby-throated map for Canada
+Ruby-throated map for North America

 This discussion of Ruby-throated migration may answer your questions.